 NUTRITION: Above, a UNICEF-trained community health worker screens 18-month-old Rosa for malnutrition on Ibo Island, Cabo Delgado Province, Mozambique.
 In 2020, UNICEF treated children suffering from severe acute malnutrion with Ready-to-Use Therapeutic Food, a nutritious peanut paste that saves lives. © UNICEF/UN0381282/Bisol

 EMERGENCY RESPONSE: Above, after conflict forced these boys and their families to flee their homes in Al Hodeida, Yemen, they took shelter in the Omar Bin Yasser camp for displaced persons in Aden.
-In 2020, UNICEF worked with partners around the world to protect children displaced by violence and natural disasters and to provide them with the supplies and services they urgently need to survive. © UNICEF/UNI324035/
+UNICEF works with partners around the world to protect children displaced by violence and natural disasters and to provide them with the supplies and services they urgently need to survive. © UNICEF/UNI324035/

 MENTAL HEALTH: To help children and adolescents handle stress and recover from trauma, UNICEF and partners provide mental health services and recreational programs.
 After back-to-back hurricanes Eta and Iota struck Central America in late 2020, UNICEF set up activities for children whose lives had been turned upside-down.
 Above, UNICEF's Regional Director for Latin America and the Caribbean, Jean Gough, colors with children at a school in Campur Alta Verapaz, Guatemala. © UNICEF/UN0403897/Billy/AFP-Services